gerpang/NotionHabitsViz/readme.md

 - Use of 'habit categories' to compare how different aspects are proceeding (e.g. Producitivity, Wellness) - maybe in subplots
 - Indication of when there were changes in the habits (e.g. Swapped out some habits for another) - vlines?
 - Sidebar
+    - (DONE) Select Type of View
+- Types of Views
+    - (in progress) Entire Year in Review
-    - Select Month to view
+    - (DONE) Select Several Months to view
-    - Select Date Range to view
+    - (DONE) Select a specific Month to view

 # Set Up
 You will need